-There are people in the U.S. and the world who don’t have regular or continuous access to the internet.
+Believe it or not, there are people in the U.S. and the world who don’t have regular or continuous access to the internet.
 In these places, the people have a much closer relationship to print, printed media and mail.

-They use print in the way we did 20 or 30 years ago.
+These folks interact with print in the way we did 20 or 30 years ago.

 I’m not talking about poverty or living off the grid, although there are a percentage who can’t afford internet or don’t live near it.
 I’m just talking about towns where it is a royal pain to get an internet signal.